darwintantuco/notes/src/content/javascript/this.md

 date: '2021-03-19'
 ---

-value depends on where and how the function is called
+- value depends on where and how the function is called

 #### object

-when a function is attach to an object

-`this` becomes the object
+- when a function is attach to an object, `this` becomes the object

 ```javascript
 var user = {